-Rarely.
-Most Yale travel vendors require final payment by check.
+Most travel companies require final payment by check.
+You'll need to contact the operator directly to inquire about credit cards.
 For all special in-house YET programs (Theater Seminars), you may use a credit card for final payment (PayPal).

 Yale welcomes additions to our wait lists for those with reservation forms.
 People cancel travel plans for a variety of reasons, even close to departure.
 Please send us your completed registration form, either online or using the printed form from the brochure.
 We will let you know if space becomes available.

 Yale Educational Travel requires all cancellation notices in writing.
 Please refer to the specific brochure for your program for complete cancellation information.
-Different procedures and apolicies apply.
+Different procedures and policies apply.

 Life is unpredictable.
 Yale Educational Travel strongly recommends that participants purchase trip cancellation insurance.
 The cancellation penalty in the brochure will apply.
 Yale Educational Travel does not recommend a particular insurance company.
 Yale travelers are free to purchase the insurance product of their choosing.